 The ancient Persians believed that the earth rested on a giant sapphire, which reflected its color to the sky.
 Another legend holds that the tablets of the Ten Commandments were made of sapphire and were so strong that they could withstand a hammer's swing but would smash the hammer to pieces if struck.

-The word sapphire most likely comes from the Hebrew "sapir,' as it is understood in the Hebrew Bible to refer to blue sapphires.
+The name sapphire comes from the Greek word "sappheiros" or the Latin word "saphirus", both of which means "blue".
 Sapphires, members of the corundum family of minerals, usually refer to the blue variety unless otherwise stated.

 They score a 9 on a scale of 1 to 10 on the Mohs' scale of mineral hardness, second only to diamonds at a perfect 10.